 , the hazardous product information communication system.

-This transition from original WHMIS to the new Globally-Harmonized (GHS) WHMIS must be completed by December 1, 2018.
+This transition deadline from original WHMIS to the new Globally-Harmonized (GHS) WHMIS was December 1, 2018.

 In Ontario, WHMIS applies to all workplaces covered by the Occupational Health and Safety Act